caiks/WBOT02/README.md

 ## Download, build and run main executable in Windows

-This repository is based on the 6.2.4 installation of [Qt](https://www.qt.io) on Windows 11.
+This repository is based on the 6.2.4 version of [Qt](https://www.qt.io).
+The installation on Windows 11 is as follows.
 [Download](https://www.qt.io/download) the installer `C:\Qt\MaintenanceTool.exe`, and run it.
 Install Qt Creator and the `Desktop Qt 6.2.4 MSVC2019 64bit` kit.
 (Note that the default `Desktop Qt6.2.4 MinGW 64-bit` kit, which is GCC for Windows, may not have camera or screen grab functionality.)
 Check the various examples build and run ok.

 Now install the [AlignmentActive repository](https://github.com/caiks/AlignmentActive), the [AlignmentRepaC repository](https://github.com/caiks/AlignmentRepaC) and the underlying repositories.
 Create a directory,